Kings Of Leon

 The single “Sex On Fire” was released in the U.K. before being issued in the U.S. The song went to #1 – a first for the group.
 In addition to their chart success, the Kings Of Leon made the cover of Rolling Stone (April 30th, ‘09 issue).

-It received mixed reviews but Rolling Stone placed the album at #18 on their list of the Best Albums of 2010.
+Though the album received mixed reviews, Rolling Stone placed it at #18 on their list of the Best Albums of 2010.

-The Kings Of Leon documentary “Talihina Sky” was screened at the Tribeca Film Festival in New York featured footage from live shows, recording sessions, and early home videos.
+The Kings Of Leon’s 87-minute documentary “Talihina Sky” premiered at the Tribeca Film Festival in New York featuring footage from live shows, recording sessions, and early home videos.

 There is a saying that success breeds demons.
 Actually, the demons may already be ingrained, and success only allows them to appear.

-About half-way through a North American/European tour there was a fateful show in Dallas (7/27/11).
+On the Kings Of Leon’s North American tour there was a fateful show in Dallas (7/27/11).
 Caleb appeared to be heavily intoxicated and slurred incomprehensibly between songs.
 He then left the stage, saying he was going to vomit, drink a beer and return to play three more songs.
 He never returned.
 The band apologized to the audience for the abrupt end to the show.

-It quickly became apparent that the Dallas show was symptomatic of larger problems as the group canceled the remainder of their summer tour just three days later “rather than play subpar gigs.”
+It quickly became apparent that the Dallas show was symptomatic of larger problems as the group canceled the remainder of their summer tour “rather than play subpar gigs.”
 However, Jared wrote on Twitter, “There are problems in our band bigger than not drinking enough Gatorade.”

 In an effort to move on, the Kings Of Leon began work on their follow-up to “Come Around Sundown” in early ’12.
 “We just bought a rehearsal space/studio in Nashville… kind of make it our little clubhouse,” Nathan commented during an interview at the 54th Grammy Awards.